Oracle NoSQL Database: Architecture

 Oracle NoSQL Database is built upon the Oracle Berkeley DB Java Edition high-availability storage engine.
-A layer of services is implemented on top of the storage engine to provide a distributed database architecture.
-Oracle NoSQL Database is designed for enterprise applications requiring predictable low latency, on-demand scalability, data model flexibility, effortless operations.
+It adds services to provide a distributed, highly available key/value store, suited for large-volume, latency-sensitive applications.

 Sharding and replication

 Oracle NoSQL Database is a client-server, sharded, shared-nothing system.
 The data in each shard are replicated on each of the nodes that comprise the shard.
-It provides a simple key-value paradigm to the application developer.
 The major key for a record is hashed to identify the shard that the record belongs to.
 Oracle NoSQL Database is designed to support changing the number of shards dynamically in response to availability of additional hardware.
 If the number of shards changes, key-value pairs are redistributed across the new set of shards dynamically, without requiring a system shutdown and restart.
 A shard is made up of a single electable master node to serve read and write requests, and several replicas (usually two or more) that can serve read requests.
 Replicas are kept up to date using streaming replication.
 Each change on the master node is committed locally to disk and also propagated to the replicas.